rohan17012001/votechain/README.md

 # This is the frontend to the Votechain web application

-To access the backend of the project, [Click here][https://github.com/Ravi-Maurya74/BlockchainVoting]
+To access the backend of the project, [https://github.com/Ravi-Maurya74/BlockchainVoting]

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->